 The section below sets out how to raise a complaint via the informal process.
-However, If informal steps have not been successful or are not possible or appropriate due to the seriousness of the allegations, you may decide to follow the formal procedure set out below

-We recognise that complaints of sexual harassment can be of a sensitive or intimate nature and that it may not be appropriate for you to raise the issue through our normal grievance procedure.
-In these circumstances, you are encouraged to raise such issues with a senior colleague of your choice (whether or not that person has a direct line management responsibility for you) or a member of the HR Team (chosen colleague).
+However, If informal steps have not been successful or are not possible or appropriate due to the seriousness of the allegations, you may decide to follow the formal procedure set out below your choice (whether or not that person has a direct line management responsibility for you) or a member of the HR Team (chosen colleague).
 This person cannot be the same person who will be responsible for investigating the matter if it becomes a formal complaint.

+We recognise that complaints of bullying, harassment or victimisation can be of a sensitive or intimate nature and that it may not be appropriate for you to raise the issue through our normal grievance procedure.
+In these circumstances, you are encouraged to raise such issues with a senior colleague of

-If you experience sexual harassment and you feel comfortable to do so, you may choose to make it clear to the perpetrator on an informal basis that their behaviour is unwelcome and ask the perpetrator to stop.
+If you experience bullying or harassment and you feel comfortable to do so, you may choose to make it clear to the perpetrator on an informal basis that their behaviour is unwelcome and ask the perpetrator to stop.
 If you feel unable to do this verbally then you could hand a written request to the perpetrator, and your chosen colleague can assist you in this.

-In addition, you may also choose to raise concerns during your regular communication with your manager, e.g. in a one-to-one meeting, or with a member of the Senior Leadership Team or Executive Team.
-This manager will listen to you and take your concerns seriously if you do this, but may encourage you to follow the reporting procedures set out below.
-If you do not have a one-to-one meeting scheduled with your manager, you can ask to meet with them to discuss any concerns that you may have.
+In addition, you may also choose to raise concerns during your regular communication with your manager, eg in a one-to-one meeting, or with a member of the Senior Leadership Team or Executive Team This manager will listen to you and take your concerns seriously if you do this but may encourage you to follow the reporting procedures set out below.
+If you don't have a one-to-one meeting scheduled with your manager, you can ask to meet with them to discuss any concerns that you may have.